cappymayor/basic-kafka-stream-ingestion/README.md

 - kafka
   - producer.py: This file contains the producer application that write message to Kafka
   - consumer.py: This file contains the consumer application that will read from Kafka
+- .gitignore
+  - ignore venv folder and some terraform related files to be pushed to the github repository
+- Dockerfile
+  - file containing instruction that will enable us create an image based on our app
+- requirements.txt
+  - containing dependency library that are used in linting our codes.